JamesWoolfenden/terraform-gcp-bastion/README.md

 # terraform-gcp-bastion [![Build Status](https://api.travis-ci.com/JamesWoolfenden/terraform-gcp-bastion.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-gcp-bastion) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-gcp-bastion.svg)](https://github.com/JamesWoolfenden/terraform-gcp-bastion/releases/latest)

-The beginnings of a bastion module for GCP, now with compute firewall.
+The beginnings of a bastion module for GCP, now with compute firewall options.
-The bastion is designed to work with a private Kubernetes Cluster.
+The Bastion is designed to work primarily with a private Kubernetes Cluster and is enabled for OS Logins.
+You'll need  to add the service role an OS role to your users they will be able to SSH into it.
-The Bastion is enabled for OS Logins, if you add the service role and OS role to your users they will be able to ssh into it.
+Basic Kubernetes tools are also installed into the bastion by **default**.

-The some basic Kubernetes tools are also installed into the bastion.
+2 examples are included, one with and one without a static IP.

 ## Usage